 Marstons PLC are a leading FTSE 250 Brewery, Pub and Bar Chain providing food and drink services across the UK.
 With over 13,000 employees positioned across some 1,024 sites and 5 breweries, they had already simplified their supply chain for waste by having a single provider to deliver their services nationally.
-In July 2016, we successfully secured their national total waste management contract valued at £3.4M per annum.
-Marstons were ready to move beyond the regular and routine waste management service in favour of something different.
+In 2016, we successfully secured their national “total waste management” contract.
+Marston’s were ready to move beyond the regular and routine waste management service in favour of something different.

-UKWSL contractually committed to delivering a minimum 5% cost reduction in the first contract year with a further 3% reduction to be delivered in the second year.
-From day one, the Account Management team sat with the customer’s management team to discuss project opportunities, environmental and financial impacts and to agree a delivery roadmap.
+UKWSL contractually committed to delivering a minimum 5% reduction in the first contract year with a further 3% reduction to be delivered in the second year.
+From day one, the account management team sat with the customer’s management team to discuss project opportunities, environmental and financial impacts and to agree a delivery roadmap.
 All stakeholders were then able to review project progress and successes along the way.
-This Resource and Waste Management Action Plan (RWMP), formed a pivotal part of our strategic business plan that spans the life of the contract and looks even further into the future in order to ensure we create long term sustainable solutions rather than focusing solely on short term gains.
+This Strategic Business Plan spans the life of the contract and looks even further into the future in order to ensure we create long term sustainable solutions rather than focusing solely on short term gains.

 The proposition we delivered incorporated our signature ‘holistic’ approach.
 This required us to engage with all elements of their waste management operation to deliver significant and sustainable efficiencies.
-In so doing, we demonstrated a significant capacity to identify and deliver smarter optimisation with an overall better class of service handled through our ‘Premium’ Customer Services Team and a Head of Account Management.
+In so doing, we demonstrated a significant capacity to identify and deliver smarter optimisation with an overall better class of service handled through our ‘Premium’ Customer Services Team.
 We also factored in special project working to find and instigate circular economies for significant and difficult-to-treat waste streams.
 In so doing, we were able to help transform their waste management profile while delivering a better standard of service for both scheduled and reactive collections.

 The Cost Saving Process & Engagement